Arrive Budapest, Hungary

 Dürnstein & Melk | Treasure Along the Danube

 Take a walking tour of Dürnstein, followed by a wine tasting and private lunch ashore at a restaurant in the Wachau Valley.
 Visit Melk Abbey, then enjoy a guided tour of Schloss Artstetten, home of the descendants of Emperor Franz Josef.
-Among the famous castle owners interred here are Emperor Franz I, the father-in-law of Napoleon Bonaparte; and Archduke Franz Ferdinand, whose startling assassination ignited World War I.
+Among the famous castle owners interred here are Emperor Franz I, the father-in-law of Napoleon Bonaparte; Duke Maximilian, an established opponent of the Nazi political party and among the first Austrians to be deported to the concentration camp at Dachau; and Archduke Franz Ferdinand, whose startling assassination ignited World War I.

 Salzburg | Beauty & History

 Discover Salzburg during a walking tour of the old town.
 Birthplace of Wolfgang Amadeus Mozart — widely considered one of the greatest classical composers of all time — Salzburg served as a fervent center of music for centuries and still plays host to a prestigious summer festival.
 Pay a visit to the Eagle's Nest, Hitler's wartime getaway, where you pause for lunch.
-Rejoin your ship in Passau.
+Inside, admire the fireplace, a gift from Benito Mussolini, crafted from expensive Italian marble.
 This evening, the captain hosts a gala dinner on board.

 Nuremberg & Regensburg, Germany